-(Millions of Van) (Thousands of (Millions of Yen) U.S. Dollars) Cash and cash equivalents paid in acquisition 7,359 67,626 Cash and cash equivalents held by the acquiree at the acquisition date (486) (4,473) Net cash outflows in the purchase of shares of a subsidiary 6,872 63,153
+(Millions of Yen) Cash and cash equivalents paid in acquisition 7,359 Cash and cash equivalents held by the acquiree at the acquisition date (486) Net cash outflows in the purchase of shares of a subsidiary 6,872

 The Group grants the owners of non-controlling interests of the Two Companies Concerned written put options on the shares of subsidiaries.
 For the written put options granted to the non-controlling interests, the present value of the redemption amounts is recognized as Non-current financial liabilities, in principle, and the same amount is deducted from capital surplus.